iD4rksid3/NstatLogger/README.md

 $ python3 -m pip install -r requirements.txt
 ```
 or download the stand alone Windows exe file from [release](https://github.com/iD4rksid3/NstatLogger/releases).

 #### Usage:
+The tool can run without administrator/root priviliage, but it will not be able to collect all the informtion
 ```sh
 D:\NstatLogger.exe -h
 #or